 Organizing Efforts Culminate In Important MN Solar Legislation

-Minnesota Becomes $1 Billion Market
+Minnesota Becomes A 1 Billion Dollar + Market

 Minnesota Sees Exponential Solar Growth

-- Solar jobs grew 48% compared to 2016 levels
+• Solar jobs grew 48% in 2017 over 2016 levels

-- MnSEIA grew to 100 member companies
+• MnSEIA grew to 100 members.

 Renewable Energy Becomes The Cheapest Option

-- MnSEIA welcomed a new Executive Director, David Shaffer.
+• MnSEIA welcomed a new Executive Director, David Shaffer.

 Minnesota Reaches 1 Gigawatt of Solar